 usually impaired but that has nothing to do with drinking.]

-More information about fines, and other traffic violation information
+More information about fines and other traffic violation information for inquiring

-to use a cell phone while riding a bicycle except when using a hands
+use a cell phone while riding a bicycle except when using a hands-free capability.

 - Brakes: Two independently acting braking devices.